baboonzero/Art-Explorer/README.md

    - Click "Deploy site"

 3. **Your site is live!**
-   - Get a URL like `art-explorer-123abc.netlify.app`
+   - Visit your site at `https://art.anshumani.com`
    - Automatic deployments on every push

 #### Configuration